 Apart from individual employee wellbeing, take an interest in the work people are doing.
 If you can figure out what different employees are good at you can play to their strengths.
 Playing to employee strengths raises productivity.
 Apart from this, playing to strengths means successful completion of tasks.
 Such workplace success in turn serves as a huge motivating factor.

-If you allow mindful flexibility to those deserving, play to employee strengths and take a genuine interest in their wellbeing it helps.
-This way, employees don’t just feel safe and looked after,tThey also feel useful and relevant.
+If you allow mindful flexibility to those deserving, play to their strengths and take a genuine interest in their wellbeing it will boost their morale.
+This way, they not only just feel safe and looked after them but also feel useful and relevant.